onzfonz/comp227/src/content/2/en/part2c.md

 Which parts of the code are run?
 In what order?
 How often?
 Understanding the order of events is critical!

-Note that we could have also written the code for the effect function this way:
+Notice that we could have also written the code for the effect function this way:

 ```js
 useEffect(() => {